CondeNastDigital/cnBolt-Extensions-RelationList/README.md

 ```

 ## Configuration
+You need to configure three settings in two differen files.

+### Contenttypes
-Add the following field for your content type (within `contenttype.yml`).
+To use a relationlist field, add the required configuration to a field for your content type (within `contenttype.yml`).
+The main difference to older versions of relationlist is the `pool` property.
+This property specifies, from which
+content sources this field can select content.
 ```
 myfield:
     type: relationlist